-In this webinar, Peregrine Storrs-Fox, Risk Management Director at TT Club, will first provide an overview on the CIG’s work and objectives, and an introduction to the CTU Quick Guide.
-This presentation will be complemented by Capt.
-Uwe-Peter Schieder, Loss Prevention Manager at GDV and IUMI Loss Prevention Committee Vice Chair, who will discuss specific cargo types and associated risks.
+In this webinar, Peregrine Storrs-Fox, Risk Management Director at TT Club, first provide an overview on the CIG’s work and objectives, and an introduction to the CTU Quick Guide.
+This presentation is complemented by Capt.
+Uwe-Peter Schieder, Loss Prevention Manager at GDV and IUMI Loss Prevention Committee Vice Chair, who discusses specific cargo types and associated risks.

-Following the presentations our attendees are invited to participate in a Q&A session.
-Questions can also be submitted prior to the webinar to firstname.lastname@example.org.
+Following the presentations our attendees were invited to participate in a Q&A session.

 More information about best practice for the packing of CTUs, including the CTU Code Quick Guide and Container Checklist in several languages is available here: https://www.ttclub.com/loss-prevention/cargo-integrity/